dmytrozahor/PS_Task_1/README.md

 Use the task `fatJar` in the `core` module or select the `./app/core` as your working directory and run it from the IDE.

 ### Notes
+- Make sure to run the `core` project from a corresponding `working directory`.
+Otherwise the program would not find the needed files.
 - Two `Python` scripts were written to populate mock entities for the benchmarks with a `mediocre` data and a `large` data.
 They are located in the the underlying [JMH module](./app/jmh)
 - The necessary input data located in the `core` [module](./app/core/data) and the artifacts in the [build folder](./app/core/build) (after the compilation using `gradle fatJar`)
 - `JMH` was used for more precise benchmarks on the file processing time with multithreading and without it, but the naive calculation is also present below: